 Using PrEP with a condom, gives you the highest level of protection from HIV infection because, although it is rare, there are some people who are carrying a type of HIV which is resistant to the medicines in the PrEP pill.
 In that case, a condom is necessary to give you protection.
-Right now there are only two reported cases of guys getting a PrEP resistant strain of HIV while using PrEP correctly.
-Those 2 patients are doing well on HIV meds with undetectable viral loads.
+Right now there are only three reported cases of guys getting a PrEP resistant strain of HIV while using PrEP correctly.
+Those patients are doing well on HIV meds with undetectable viral loads.

 Unfortunately, there haven't been enough studies in trans men yet to see how well it works for "front hole" sex, but it would work the same for anal sex.
 The reason it might be a little less effective in the front hole is that when you take T it can cause dryness and thinning up in the front hole, which makes small skin tears more likely, which makes it easier for any infection to get into the body--another reason to use plenty of lube!